MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-embed-qr-code-link.md

     ![Example of printed QR code](media/embed-qr-code-printed.PNG "Example of printed QR code")

 - **Digital QR code**.
 Operators can use a digital QR code to open a guide without anchoring the guide.
 Using a digital QR code is useful if you want to assign a guide to digital work instructions, or if you need a quick way for an operator to launch a guide when they don't have access to a printed QR code.
-As an example, you could use a digital QR code to include Dynamics 365 Guides in the flow of your existing online/web training modules.
+For example, you could use a digital QR code to include Dynamics 365 Guides in the flow of your existing online/web training modules.

     ![Example of digital QR code](media/embed-qr-code-digital.PNG "Example of digital QR code")